vulk29/alien_project/README.md

 # alien_project
 #There are three distinct experiments and each involves 2-3 datasets.
 Some of these have been already merged in the cleanup process.
+#The game can be downloaded from the AGPc folder.
+Please keep the current structure of the folder to insure the game runs without errors.

 # Raw data